 (2) Evaluation factors for bids and proposals: For all acquisitions, evaluation factors must be clear, stated in the announcement and the solicitation, and carefully followed.

-(3) The technical evaluation committee or source selection board for procurements not using SAP: For procurements not using SAP, we often use technical evaluation committees and source selection boards to render objective and technically sound assessments of each technical proposal, measuring the technical proposal against the evaluation criteria in the solicitation.
+(3) The technical evaluation committee or source selection board for procurements not using SAP: For procurements not using SAP, we often use technical evaluation committees and source selection boards to render objective and technically sound assessments of each technical proposal by measuring the proposal against the evaluation criteria in the solicitation.
 The technical evaluation committee documents these assessments in the technical evaluation committee memorandum.
-The source selection authority—usually the Contracting Officer—uses this memorandum in making the source selection decision.
+The source selection authority—usually the Contracting Officer (CO)—uses this memorandum when making the source selection decision.

 (a) People who serve on these committees and boards are employees of the Service or other Federal agencies who have knowledge of the primary field(s) of work the contractor will perform under the acquisition.

-(b) If the people on such a committee or board are not Federal employees, we must form a Federal Advisory Committee in accordance with the Federal Advisory Committee Act (FACA) (see 5 U.S.C.
-Appendix 2 and 107 FW 1).
-The Secretary of the Interior appoints FACA committee members.
+(b) If even one person on such a committee or board is not a Federal employee, we must form a Federal advisory committee in accordance with the Federal Advisory Committee Act (FACA) (see 5 U.S.C., Appendix 2 and 107 FW 1).
+The Secretary of the Interior approves charters and appoints FACA committee members.
 This requirement is not applicable for Architecture and Engineering Evaluation Boards.

 (c) Individuals who are not Federal employees and are not members of a committee or board, but who serve as advisors to the proposal evaluation committee, are consultants (i.e., outside evaluators).
 We may appoint consultants as special employees in accordance with 5 U.S.C.
 3109, and they must: